How to register CodeTwo applications in Azure AD

 Fig. 7.
 Granting the necessary consents.

-Assigning certificates / secrets in Azure AD
+Assigning certificates / secrets in Entra ID

 - In the navigation menu, click Certificates & secrets (see Fig. 8.).
 Now, you need to assign either a certificate or client secret to the CodeTwo application.